 10 Cloverfield Lane (2016) and The Cloverfield Paradox (2018) are sequels, although neither film is connected other than the general theme of people in the midst of a catastrophe and some of the fictional background brand names.
 Cloverfield was parodied in Disaster Movie (2008).

 Director Matt Reeves subsequently went onto make the surprisingly decent Let Me In (2010), the remake of a Swedish vampire film, and Dawn of the Planet of the Apes (2014) and War of the Planet of the Apes (2017).
-Reeves had made his directorial debut with one of the segments of the sf anthology Future Shock (1994) and also wrote the script for Under Siege 2: Dark Territory (1995).
-Screenwriter Drew Goddard next went onto write World War Z (2013), The Martian (2015) and to create the tv series Daredevil (2015-8) and produce The Good Place (2016– ) and The Defenders (2017).
+Reeves had made his directorial debut with one of the segments of the sf anthology Future Shock (1994).
+He also wrote the script for Under Siege 2: Dark Territory (1995) and produced the SF tv series Tales from the Loop (2020- ).
+Screenwriter Drew Goddard next went onto write World War Z (2013), The Martian (2015) and to create the tv series Daredevil (2015-8) and produce The Good Place (2016-20) and The Defenders (2017).
 He made his debut as a director with the meta-fictional horror film The Cabin in the Woods (2012).